john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Make the detector catch ALL the bremsstrahlung
 - [ ] Filter the particles by type
 - [ ] Get some energy distributions

+- 10/3 1:44 pm working on a new detector that catches ALL the bremsstrahlung